x

 sins of ignorance

-purpose: prove sins of ignorance inevitable
+sins of ignorance not inevitable

 php3:15 in anything otherwise minded God shall reveal it"